dijasila/GPAW/doc/documentation/basic.rst

 .. _manual_dipole_correction:

-The ``poissonsolver`` keyword can also be used to specify that a dipole correction should be applied along a given axis.
+The ``poissonsolver`` keyword can also be used to specify that a dipole-layer correction should be applied along a given axis.
 The system should be non-periodic in that direction but periodic in the two other directions.